developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

      * Device Administrator mode – use MX to configure the app.

 When installation and configuration is complete, reboot the device.
-Once the app is started on Android O or higher devices, a Zebra Device Tracker notification message is displayed in the device notification drawer.
-This notification cannot be dismissed, indicating that Zebra Device Tracker is running in the background.
+Once the app is started on Android O or higher devices, a Device Tracker notification message is displayed in the device notification drawer.
+This notification cannot be dismissed, indicating that Device Tracker is running in the background.
 <br><br>

 ## Site, Access Point and Device Data